<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 2. Coverage will end if you stop paying supplementary contributions.

-3. If you are over 65 and have supplemental life insurance, you should receive a mailing from the insurance company outlining your options.
+3. If you are over 65 and have supplemental life insurance, you should receive information in the mail from the insurance company outlining your options.

 4. Remember to update your beneficiaries.
 See the Summary Plan Description for more details.